 - Acute onset of spinning vertigo and oscillopsia are the hallmarks of acute unilateral vestibulopathy.
-In addition, the patients have postural imbalance, a tendency to fall to the affected side and suffer from nausea and vomiting.3
+In addition, the patients have a postural imbalance, a tendency to fall to the affected side, and suffer from nausea and vomiting.

-- Key signs and symptoms are an acute onset of spinning vertigo, postural imbalance and nausea as well as a horizontal rotatory nystagmus beating towards the non-affected side, a pathological head-impulse test and no evidence for central vestibular or ocular motor dysfunction.
+- Key signs and symptoms are acute onset of spinning vertigo, postural imbalance, and nausea as well as horizontal rotatory nystagmus beating towards the non-affected side, a pathological head-impulse test, and no evidence for the central vestibular or ocular motor dysfunction.

-- Acute unilateral vestibulopathy is defined by the patient history and the clinical examination and, in unclear cases, laboratory examinations.
-2
+- Acute unilateral vestibulopathy is defined by the patient’s history and clinical examination and, in unclear cases, laboratory examinations.

 What is the Prevalence of Acute Unilateral Vestibulopathy (AUV)?

-- Acute Unilateral Vestibulopathy is widely considered as a rare condition.
+- Acute Unilateral Vestibulopathy is widely considered a rare condition.

 - Currently, there’s not enough data on the prevalence of Acute Unilateral Vestibulopathy.
-For a year, incidence of AUV between 3.5 and 15.5 per 100,000 persons was described.2 Acute Unilateral Vestibulopathy accounts for about 8% of patients with vertigo, which also happens to children.
+For a year, the incidence of AUV between 3.5 and 15.5 per 100,000 persons was described.
+Acute Unilateral Vestibulopathy accounts for about 8% of patients with vertigo, which also happens to children.

-What are available treatments of Acute Unilateral Vestibulopathy?
+What are available treatments for Acute Unilateral Vestibulopathy?